-It is the policy of the university to provide reasonable accommodations pursuant to all applicable laws for students with disabilities, including students with learning disabilities, health impairments, and other impairments that substantially limit one or more major life activities.
-For more information on services offered, please go to the HPU website.
-All information pertaining to Learning Assistance and the required forms are found under the Center for Student Success.
+It is the university's policy to provide reasonable accommodations pursuant to all applicable laws for students with disabilities, including students with learning disabilities, health impairments, and other impairments that substantially limit one or more major life activities.
+For more information on the services offered, please visit the HPU website.
+All information about Learning Assistance and the required forms are found under The Collegium.
 Upon admission to the University, the student should submit all relevant information and current documentation (within the last 3 years) to:

-Office of Learning Assistance Howard Payne University 1000 Fisk Avenue Brownwood, TX 76801 (325) 649-8616
+Office of Learning Assistance Howard Payne University 1000 Fisk Avenue Brownwood, TX 76801 (325) 649-8620

-In accordance with Section 504 of the Rehabilitation Act of 1973 and with the Americans with Disabilities Act (ADA) of 1990, the Office of Learning Assistance provides equal access to educational programs and safeguards against discrimination for qualified students with disabilities.
+Per Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, the Office of Learning Assistance provides equal access to educational programs and safeguards against discrimination for qualified students with disabilities.
 Admission requirements for students with disabilities are the same as for all other students.
-University programs and activities are conducted in such a manner that no otherwise qualified individual shall, solely by reason of a disability, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any such program or activity.
+University programs and activities are conducted in such a manner that no otherwise qualified individual shall, solely because of a disability, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any such program or activity.
 Notifications and inquiries regarding disabled student services should be directed to the Office of Learning Assistance.